PrefectHQ/prefect/docs/recipes/recipes.md

 3. Include a dependencies file, if applicable.
 4. Push your code and make a PR to the repository.

-## What are the common ingredients of a good recipe?
+## Common ingredients of a good recipe

 - Easy to understand: Can a user easily follow your recipe?
 Would a README or code comments help?
 A simple explanation providing context on how to use the example code is useful, but not required.
 A good README can set a recipe apart, so we have some additional suggestions for README files below.
 - Code and more: Sometimes a use case is best represented in Python code or shell scripts.
 Sometimes a configuration file is the most important artifact &mdash; think of a Dockerfile or Terraform file for configuring infrastructure.
 - All-inclusive: Share as much code as you can.
 Even boilerplate code like Dockerfiles or Terraform or Helm files are useful.
 Just *don’t share company secrets or IP*.
-- Specific: Don't worry about generalizing your code, aside from removing anything internal/secret!
+- Specific: Don't worry about generalizing your code.
 Other users will extrapolate their own unique solutions from your example.

-## What are some tips for a good recipe README?
+## Tips for a good recipe README

 A thoughtful README can take a recipe from good to great.
-Here are some best practices that we’ve found make for a great recipe README:
+Here are some best practices for a great recipe README:

 - Provide a brief explanation of what your recipe demonstrates.
 This helps users determine quickly whether the recipe is relevant to their needs or answers their questions.
 - List which files are included and what each is meant to do.
 Each explanation can contain only a few words.
 - Describe any dependencies and prerequisites (in addition to any dependencies you include in a requirements file).
 This includes both libraries or modules and any services your recipes depends on.
 - If steps are involved or there’s an order to do things, a simple list of steps is helpful.
-- Bonus: troubleshooting steps you encountered to get here or tips where other users might get tripped up.
+- Bonus: troubleshooting steps or tips where other users might get tripped up.

 ## Next steps